Sacred Rebellion Virtual Exhibition Tour

 How does music bring the past to life?
 Join film composer and pianist David Cieri for a discussion about his experience working with award-winning documentary filmmakers, creating musical soundtracks that […]

 18th century newspapers and pamphlets were essential to the dissemination of information and were instrumental in fanning the flames of discord on both sides of the revolutionary conflict.
-However, how […]
+While the […]